mosbymc/inputformatter/README.md

 **Pattern Scheme**

 '{{' and '}}' - used to delimit areas of user input.
-Anything inside the double brackets will be treated as a value that the user can enter into the text input.
-Anything not inside the double brackets will be treated a a literal value and added to the user input as the user types.
+The characters below are the valid types that can be specified inside the double brackets to restrict user input.
+Any special characters inside the double brackets will be treated as a regex value to test the user's input at that location in the string.
+Anything not inside the double brackets will be treated a a literal value and added to the form input as the user types.

 '#' - any single digit